Iran–Iraq War: Iran

-Israeli-British historian Ephraim Karsh argued that the Iranian government saw the outbreak of war as chance to strengthen its position and consolidate the Islamic revolution, noting that government propaganda presented it domestically as a glorious jihad and a test of Iranian national character.
-The Iranian regime followed a policy of total war from the beginning, and attempted to mobilise the nation as a whole.
-They established a group known as the Reconstruction Campaign, whose members were exempted from conscription and were instead sent into the countryside to work on farms to replace the men serving at the front.
+Historian Ephraim Karsh argued that the Iranian government saw the outbreak of war as chance to strengthen its position and consolidate the Islamic revolution, noting that government propaganda presented it domestically as a glorious jihad and a test of Iranian national character.
+Iran followed a policy of total war from the beginning, and attempted to mobilise the nation as a whole.
+They established a group known as the Reconstruction Campaign, whose members were exempt from conscription, and were instead sent into the countryside to work on farms to replace the men serving at the front.

 Iranian workers had a day's pay deducted from their pay cheques every month to help finance the war, and mass campaigns were launched to encourage the public to donate food, money, and blood.
 To further help finance the war, the Iranian government banned the import of all non-essential items, and launched a major effort to rebuild the damaged oil plants.

-According to former Iraqi general Ra'ad al-Hamdani, the Iraqis believed that in addition to the Arab revolts, the Revolutionary Guards would be drawn out of Tehran, leading to a counter-revolution in Iran that would cause Khomeini's government to collapse and thus ensure Iraqi victory.
+Former Iraqi general Ra'ad al-Hamdani said the Iraqis believed that, in addition to the Arab revolts, the Revolutionary Guards would be drawn out of Tehran, leading to a counter-revolution in Iran that would cause Khomeini's government to collapse and thus ensure Iraqi victory.
 However, rather than turning against the revolutionary government as experts had predicted, Iran's people (including Iranian Arabs) rallied in support of the country and put up a stiff resistance.

 The IRGC grew as an organisation to encompass not just military concerns but also matters of economic, religious, and educational importance.
 The organisation's growth during the war is vital to understanding its role in Iranian society and how it has evolved since its initial formation in 1979.
-Domestically, the IRGC dealt with suppressing uprisings by Kurds, Baluchs, Turkmen, and the Mojahedin-e-Khalq (MEK) which broke with Khomeini in June 1981.
+Domestically, the IRGC dealt with suppressing uprisings by Kurds, Baluchs, Turkmen, and the MEK which broke with Khomeini in June 1981.
 While initially dealing with internal threats to the revolution in its first few years, the IRGC focused its attention on external threats at the outbreak of the war in 1980.
-In January 1981, the IRGC would take control of the Basij to aid in the fight against Iraqi forces.
+In January 1981, the IRGC took control of the Basij to aid in the fight against Iraqi forces.
 The Basij helped bolster the prominence and legitimacy of the IRGC during the war as a vehicle for indoctrination and through its contributions to the defence of Iran.
 The transformation of the IRGC organised its command structure, which enabled the organisation to match the force of Iran's regular military and its first abroad deployment during the war began the sponsoring of other armed groups in the region through its command of the Quds force.